Cray-HPE/docs-csm/operations/network/management_network/aruba/static_routing.md

 # Static Routing

 “Static routing is manually performed by the network administrator.
 The administrator is responsible for discovering and propagating routes through the network.
-These definitions are manually programmed in every routing device in the envi- ronment.
+These definitions are manually programmed in every routing device in the environment.
 After a device has been configured, it simply forwards packets out the predetermined ports.
-There is no com- munication between routers regarding the current topology of the network.” –IBM Redbook, TCP/IP Tutorial and Technical Overview
+There is no communication between routers regarding the current topology of the network.” –IBM Redbook, TCP/IP Tutorial and Technical Overview

 ## Configuration Commands